Killucan and Rathwire: History of Rathwire

-Both Killucan and Rathwire have ancient origins, as indicated by the ancient "Fairy Fort" in Rathwire.
-According to legend, this was built by the Chieftain Guaire who gave Rathwire its name.
+Both Killucan and Rathwire have ancient origins, as indicated by the ancient ringfort (rath) in Rathwire.
+According to legend, the fort was built by the Chieftain Guaire who gave Rathwire its name.
 The ruins of the hillfort remain on the western end of the village.
-Legend has it that Guaire is buried in the ruins and is guarded by a savage dog who does not want the remains disturbed.
+Legend has it that Guaire is buried in the ruins and guarded by a savage dog.
 Subsequently, the Norman Lord Hugh de Lacy built his Motte alongside the remains of Guaire's Fort.
-In 1210, the notorious King John came to Rathwire to subdue the De Lacys when he fought and won the Battle of Killucan.
-While here he also received the Gaelic King of Connacht, Cathal Crobderg O'Connor, who travelled to make his submission.
-In the fifteenth and sixteenth centuries, Rathwire belonged to the Darcy family of Platten.
+In 1210, King John came to Rathwire to subdue the De Lacys when he fought and won the Battle of Killucan.
+While here, he also received the Gaelic King of Connacht, Cathal Crobderg O'Connor, who travelled to make his submission.
+In the 15th and 16th centuries, Rathwire belonged to the Darcy family of Platten.
 Their castle of Rathwire was burnt during the rebellion of Silken Thomas.

 History of Killucan

 The origins of the name Killucan are uncertain but it probably comes from the Irish Cill Lucaine (Church of Lucan).
 Lucan was a 6th-century abbot who is believed to have founded a church in the area.
-The church, however, did not survive to the Middle Ages and no trace of it remains today.
-Some believe that Lucaine is, in fact, a corruption of Etchén, who was bishop of the nearby Clonfad monastery.
+The church, however, did not survive to the Middle Ages and no trace of it remains.
+Other sources suggest that Lucaine is, however, a corruption of Etchén, who was bishop of the nearby Clonfad monastery.
 Whichever version is correct, the present-day church in Killucan is St. Etchén's.
 There has been a church on this site since the time of the Normans (the De Lacys).
 The present church on the site dates from 1802.
 Inside this church is a 13th-century chalice.
 On the east end of the site are the remains of a 15th-century medieval tomb.
 Although the site was initially used as a Catholic Church, it was changed to a Protestant (Anglican) one during the Cromwellian Plantation.

 After the Penal Laws persecuting Catholics were reformed in the 19th century, a new Catholic church, St Joseph's, was built in Rathwire.
 St. Joseph's Church was built in the neo-Gothic style at the end of the 1830s, being completed around 1840.
-It was constructed under the orders of The Rev. Fr.
-Eugene O'Rourke, the Parish Priest of the area at that time.
-Fr.
-O'Rourke also had the rather incongruous Italianate belfry added almost thirty years later, in the late 1860s.
+It was constructed under the orders of the then parish priest, Fr.
+Eugene O'Rourke.
+An Italianate belfry was added almost thirty years later, in the late 1860s.

+A private helicopter crash in the area, in July 2024, resulted in the deaths of two men.

 Killucan parish

-The parish of Killucan is one of the largest in Westmeath (by area).
-It includes both Killucan and Rathwire as well as the countryside around them.
+The parish of Killucan includes both Killucan and Rathwire as well as the countryside around them.
 The village of Raharney, about 4 km to the east of Killucan village, is also part of Killucan parish.
 St. Joseph's Church is in Rathwire while St. Mary's is in Raharney.
 The parish priest's house (parochial house) is in Rathwire.